Leboku

-Leboku being a dialectic name for "Festival" is known to be the annual New Yam Festival of the Yakạạ people because the word is the language of the Yakurr people.
+Leboku (lit.
+'Festival') is the annual three-week-long New Yam Festival of the Yakö people.
 It is celebrated in the south-south region of Cross River State, Nigeria.
-The Leboku New Yam festival is peculiar to the core Yakạạ speaking communities: Ugep, Idomi, Ekori, Mkpani and Nko, and the international version is celebrated in Ugep once in a year.
-Each of the communities mentioned being peculiar to the Festival have a distinct day secluded or set aside for the celebration in their respective communities.
+Leboku is peculiar to the core Yakö-speaking communities: Ugep, Idomi, Ekori, Mkpani and Nko, and the international version is celebrated in Ugep once in a year.
+Each of these communties has a distinct day set aside for the celebration.
 These are; Lemomor boku, Lelomi boku, Lekoli boku, Lekpanikpani boku and Lekakaa boku.
-This is celebrated to honor the earth goddess and the ancestral spirits of the land in Ugep, one of the five settlements of Yakurr.
+The festival honors the earth goddess and the ancestral spirits of the land in Ugep.
 The three-week festival is the culmination of many events: the beginning of the yam harvest, a time to appease the gods and ancestors, a public parade of engaged maidens, a commemoration of events that led to the migration from the Yakurr ancestral home to the present site, and a period of holiday in the Yakurr traditional calendar (mid-August through mid-September).
 The Yakurr calendar runs from August to July.

-During the Leboku, people keep away from intense farming activities and exchange visits with their families.
-The Leboku is also meant to usher in peace, good health and prosperity.
+During Leboku, people keep away from intense farming activities and exchange visits with their families.
+Leboku is also meant to usher in peace, good health and prosperity.